francisco-camargo/docker-build-images/README.md

 Seems like running `docker` within VSCode which thus uses WSL2 has problems.
 So let's try sharing code by running `docker run` from Windows PowerShell

 From [Mosh](https://forum.codewithmosh.com/t/help-im-unable-to-map-a-local-working-dir-to-container/15775/2) [forum](https://forum.codewithmosh.com/t/using-docker-run-with-pwd-on-windows-powershell/7262/2), added `.env` file and rebuild image.

+Can use a relative path, but this did not remedy the problem `docker run -d -p 1001:3000 -v ~/Desktop/git/docker-build-images:/app react-app` The app runs but it does not have a live feed of the source code in the host.

 Have not been able to get this to work...